Dear reader of ADxS.org, please excuse the disruption.

 1.5.
 Reduced synchronization of attention networks and sensory cortex areas

-A desynchronization of attention networks and sensory cortex areas was observed in ADHD sufferers who followed a conversation between several people.15
+Desynchronization of attention networks and sensory cortex areas was observed in people with ADHD who were following a conversation between several people.16

 1.6.
 DMN (Default Mode Network)

 As the brain is active even when it is not performing any tasks, a separate network is responsible for managing rest: the Default Mode Network (DMN).
-It is active when the mind is not involved in another task or is “resting”.16 The DMN controls things like mind wandering, daydreaming, relaxing and thinking about yourself and your life.
-Short-term attention deficits are also said to result from the DMN.17 It follows that the DMN is deactivated when the brain is performing a task.18 The DMN is not a single anatomical structure, but involves connections between different areas, including
+It is active when the mind is not involved in another task or is “resting”.17 The DMN controls things like mind wandering, daydreaming, relaxing and thinking about yourself and your life.
+Short-term attention deficits are also said to result from the DMN.18 Consequences are that the DMN is deactivated when the brain is performing a task.19 The DMN is not a single anatomical structure, but involves connections between different areas, including

 1.6.1.
 Reduced deactivation capability of the Default Mode Network (DMN)

 FMRI studies of the DMN show dysfunction of the DMN in both children and adults with ADHD.
-ADHD impairs the ability to quickly switch off the DMN and “switch on” the task-positive networks.
-As a result, ADHD sufferers remain in a certain mental state for longer.
-To end the persistence, a stronger sensory stimulus is required.2021 This inability to deactivate or switch off the DMN is exacerbated by more cognitively demanding tasks.22
+ADHD impairs the ability to quickly turn off the DMN and “turn on” the task-positive networks.
+Consequences are that people with ADHD remain in a certain mental state for longer.
+In order to end the persistence, a stronger sensory stimulus is required.2122 This inability to deactivate or switch off the DMN is exacerbated by more cognitively demanding tasks.23

-The deactivability of the DMN in ADHD could be increased by high rewards (which, according to our understanding, cause intrinsic interest) in such a way that it corresponded to the deactivability in non-affected individuals.
-MPH showed the same effect.23
+The deactivability of the DMN in ADHD could be increased by high rewards (which we understand to cause intrinsic interest) in such a way that it corresponded to the deactivability in non-affected individuals.
+MPH showed the same effect.24

 1.6.2.
 Increased connectivity of the Default Mode Network (DMN)

-One study found higher SNAP-IV and SRS total and subscale scores in adolescents with ADHD.
+One study found higher total and subscale scores on SNAP-IV and SRS in adolescents with ADHD.
 Higher SNAP-IV and SRS scores correlated with

 • Higher functional connectivity between